Skip navigation

 In the case of both a child’s parents being University employees, the employee parent accessing this leave must be the primary carer of the child for the period of leave taken, subject to providing a declaration to the delegate in relation to eligibility.
 The maximum paid leave entitlement is 26 weeks per employee parent.

-Where the birth parent is on unpaid or half pay parental leave, or paid annual or long service leave post a period of paid parental leave, Primary Carer Parental Leave may be used concurrently.
+Where the birth parent is on unpaid or half pay parental leave, or paid annual or long service leave post a period of paid parental leave, primary carer leave may be used concurrently.

 Should Partner Leave (Supporting) be accessed at the time of the birth, and Primary Carer Partner Leave is accessed prior to the child’s first birthday, the maximum length of paid leave is capped at 26 weeks.